Multi-View Attention Multiple-Instance Learning Enhanced by LLM Reasoning for Cognitive Distortion Detection: Cognitive Distortion Types

 \section{Cognitive Distortion Types}

-This appendix summarizes the definitions and examples of the ten cognitive distortion types used in each dataset.
-Although both KoACD and Therapist QA adopt ten-type schemes, the specific categories partially overlap and partially diverge, reflecting linguistic and cultural differences.
-These definitions are presented in Table~\ref{table12} for KoACD,
+This appendix summarizes the definitions and examples of the 10 cognitive distortion types used in each dataset.
+Although both KoACD and Therapist QA adopt 10-type schemes, the specific categories partially overlap and diverge, reflecting linguistic and cultural differences.
+These definitions are presented in Table~\ref{table13} for KoACD (adapted from \citep{kim2025}) and in Table~\ref{table14} for Therapist QA (adapted from \citep{shreevastava2021}).